 7. Other symptoms

-Once a doctor has ruled out a more serious condition, it can still be difficult for them to confirm whether gluten intolerance is present, as there are no tests for this.
+Once a doctor has ruled out a more serious condition, it can still be difficult to confirm whether gluten intolerance is present, as

-The most common method people use to determine if gluten intolerance is present is to reduce or remove gluten from a diet and monitor changes in symptoms.
+One method they may use to determine if gluten intolerance is present is to reduce or remove gluten from a person’s diet and monitor changes in symptoms.

 It can help for a person to keep a food diary to record what foods they are consuming and what symptoms they are having.

-People who have a gluten intolerance try to avoid any food with gluten in it, which includes any food that contains:
+Healthcare professionals may recommend that people with a gluten intolerance avoid any food with gluten in it, which includes any food that contains: